Health Encyclopedia

 During the first 24 hours (the first full day), follow the diet below:

 • Beverages.
-Sip sports drinks, soft drinks without caffeine, ginger ale, mineral water (plain or flavored), decaffeinated tea and coffee.
+Sip sports drinks, soft drinks without caffeine, ginger ale, mineral water (plain or flavored), or decaffeinated tea or coffee.
 If you are very dehydrated, sports drinks aren't a good choice.
 They have too much sugar and not enough electrolytes.
 In this case, use products called oral rehydration solutions.
 You can buy these at pharmacies and grocery stores.

 • Soups.
 Eat clear broth, consommé, and bouillon.